 It’s also important to think about car safety for both you and your dog.
 This is one of the most important tips for traveling with dogs.
 Just like people, dogs should be restrained while traveling in a vehicle.
 If you are involved in a car accident, a loose dog can be severely injured.

 Dogs can also present a major hazard to your safety if they are roaming freely in your vehicle.
-A car harness for dogs or a secured crate are usually the most popular options for securing your dog in a car.
+A car harness for dogs or a secured crate are usually the most popular options for securing your dog in a car and are car safety tips for dogs.

 Car Harness for Dogs